-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \dots^4 PRINCI PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should: (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and (b) disclose that policy or a summary of it. our continuous disclosure compliance policy or a summary of it: in our Corporate Governance Statement on page 11 and in the corporate governance section of our website at www.rea-group.com PRINCII PLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website. information about us and our governance on our website: at www.rea-group.com 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors. the fact that we follow this recommendation: in our Corporate Governance Statement on page 11 and 12 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders. our policies and processes for facilitating and encouraging participation at meetings of security holders: in our Corporate Governance Statement on page 12 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically. the fact that we follow this recommendation: in our Corporate Governance Statement on page 12
+Corporate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are:5 PRINCIP LE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1. ✓ our Corporate Governance Statement and we have disclosed our continuous disclosure compliance policy at: Market Disclosures and External Communications Policy set out in our Corporate Governance Statement 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made. ☑our Corporate Governance Statement set out in our Corporate Governance Statement 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation. ✓ our Corporate Governance Statement set out in our Corporate Governance Statement PRINCIP LE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website. ✓ our Corporate Governance Statement and we have disclosed information about us and our governance on our website at: www.rea-group.com set out in our Corporate Governance Statement 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors. ✓our Corporate Governance Statement □ set out in our Corporate Governance Statement 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders. ✓ our Corporate Governance Statement and we have disclosed how we facilitate and encourage participation at meetings of security holders at: our Corporate Governance Statement set out in our Corporate Governance Statement 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands. ✓ our Corporate Governance Statement set out in our Corporate Governance Statement 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically. ✓ our Corporate Governance Statement set out in our Corporate Governance Statement